danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `get_interpolate(node) -> node | void`

-Gets the interpolated node, if any, of a `call` node.
-This is non-void when a `call` node was created by virtue of a call to `makeInterpolate` and is in turn used by `makeCallOrApply` to detect when to translate a call into an interpolated form.
+Gets the interpolated node, if any, of a `call` or `fetch` node.
+This is non-void when a node was created by virtue of a call to `makeInterpolate` and is in turn used by `makeCallOrApply` to detect when to translate a call into an interpolated form.